Jungledisk/jungledocs/src/004_IntrotoJDClient.rst

 The Errors & Warnings section in the bottom portion of the Activity Monitor will display any errors,  warnings, or results from running a consistency check.

 The Configure option in the upper right is used to manage the settings within Jungle Disk.
 Any changes made within the user interface are mirrored on your local settings file.
-Settings may be altered directly in the local [REF] settings file, but we do not recommend this, as incorrectly editing or accidentally making a change within this file can cause it to become corrupt resulting in the loss of all settings.
+Settings may be altered directly in the local :ref:`settings file <Settings File>`, but we do not recommend this, as incorrectly editing or accidentally making a change within this file can cause it to become corrupt resulting in the loss of all settings.

 Application Settings
 ====================